Laphet/FCF_HOMO/README.md

 ### FFTW and oneapi implementation
 Use the following commands to configure fftw:
-./configure --prefix=${HOME}/fftw3 --enable-avx2 --enable-avx512 --enable-openmp
+CC=icx ./configure --prefix=${HOME}/fftw3 --enable-avx2 --enable-avx512 --enable-openmp --enable-threads

-To enable using fftw3 in the float precision, we need to reconfigure ./configure --prefix=${HOME}/fftw3 --enable-single --enable-avx2 --enable-avx512 --enable-openmp
+To enable using fftw3 in the float precision, we need to reconfigure CC=icx ./configure --prefix=${HOME}/fftw3 --enable-single --enable-avx2 --enable-avx512 --enable-openmp --enable-threads

 Note that the original fftw3.pc (fftw3f.pc) is not for linking to the OpenMP version, and we use the modified .pc file instead.